OWASP/masvs/Document/11-MASVS-RESILIENCE.md

 # MASVS-RESILIENCE: Resilience Against Reverse Engineering and Tampering

-Defense-in-depth measures such as code obfuscation, anti-debugging, and anti-tampering can increase an app's resilience against reverse engineering and specific client-side attacks.
+Defense-in-depth measures such as code obfuscation, anti-debugging, anti-tampering, and runtime application self-protection (RASP) can increase an app's resilience against reverse engineering and specific client-side attacks.
 They add multiple layers of security controls to the app, making it more difficult for attackers to modify code or extract sensitive information.

-The **absence of these measures does not in itself constitute a vulnerability**.
+**The absence of these measures does not in itself constitute a vulnerability**.
 Instead, resilience controls provide additional protection against threat-specific attacks. **All apps must also fulfill the rest of the OWASP MASVS** controls according to their threat model.

 ## Business and Commercial Perspective

 Resilience measures are particularly relevant when the app needs to protect business assets or deter client-side abuse.
 They can help mitigate risks such as:

-- Theft or compromise of proprietary algorithms, trade secrets, or customer data
+- Theft or compromise of proprietary algorithms, trade secrets, customer data, AI or machine learning models
 - Fraud, cheating, or revenue leakage in online games, financial apps, or subscription models
 - Legal and reputational damage due to breach of contracts or regulations
 - Damage to brand reputation due to negative publicity or customer dissatisfaction